v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/controller/WxPortalController.md

 # Description

-The code defines a WeChat Mini Program portal controller class, containing two main interfaces.
+The code defines a WeChat Mini Program portal controller class, which includes two main interfaces.
 The GET interface is used for WeChat server authentication verification, receiving parameters such as signature, timestamp, and random string, and returns the original string upon successful validation.
 The POST interface handles WeChat message push, supporting both plaintext and AES-encrypted formats.
 It automatically parses JSON or XML format messages based on configuration and processes them through a message router.
 Both interfaces check the validity of the appid and clean up thread-local storage after processing.
 The controller logs detailed request information and throws exceptions or returns error prompts for illegal requests.

 # Class Summary